Identity

 • Buildings are orientated to reflect the constraints of the landscape and direction of prevailing weather patterns.
 This varies considerably from valley to valley.

-2.53 Although these features are common there are many variations according to location and the applicant must demonstrate that their designs respond appropriately to the specific traditions of the area.
+Although these features are common there are many variations according to location and designs need to respond appropriately to the specific traditions of the area.
 This is not intended to stifle contemporary design or encourage pastiche, but simply show how a design has been inspired by local character.
+Information on common vernacular forms, and their distribution across the National Park, can be found in the Supporting Information.

 Back to top